munificent/ui-as-code/in-progress/spread-collections.md

 listElement:
   expression |
-  '...' expression
+  ( '...' | '...?' ) expression
   ;
 ```

 Instead of `expressionList`, this uses a new `listElementList` rule since
-`expressionList` is used elsewhere in teh grammar where spreads aren't allowed.
+`expressionList` is used elsewhere in the grammar where spreads aren't allowed.
-Each element in a list is either a normal expression or a spread element.
+Each element in a list is either a normal expression or a *spread element*.
+If
+the spread element starts with `...?`, it's a *null-aware spread element*.

 The changes for map literals are similar: